Sustainability in Langeveld Building

 You’ll spot countless examples of biophilic design principles throughout the entire building.
 ‘Biophilia’ is a hypothesis that suggests that humans possess an innate tendency to seek connection with nature and other forms of life.
 And studies have revealed that interaction with nature or patterns based on nature are beneficial to our mood, happiness and perceptions.
 With this in mind, it was an easy decision to opt for biophilic design principles.

-Indoors, a wide variety of plants and green walls in the atrium and other areas will give the building a very natural, refreshing look and feel.
-For example, tree trunks – ingeniously incorporated into the building’s design – will support mezzanine areas around its atrium.
+Indoors, a wide variety of plants and green walls in the atrium and other areas give the building a very natural, refreshing look and feel.
+For example, tree trunks – ingeniously incorporated into the building’s design – support mezzanine areas around its atrium.

 Biophilic Design – the abundance of greenery in the building and the connection with nature.